Probing neutrino-night-quark effective scalar interactions from neutrino masses

 \subsection{Constraints on the Wilson coefficients}

 Since the same LNEFT Wilson coefficients simultaneously contribute to neutrino masses, CE$\nu$NS, and pseudoscalar meson invisible decays, different upper limits on these Wilson coefficients can be obtained from various observables.
-In this section we will detailedly compare the constraint capacity of different observables.
+In this section, we will in detail compare the constraint capacity of different observables.

-Although our effective neutrino mass formulas apply to neutrinos of all flavors, we merely focus on the electron neutrino $\nu_e$, for that the constraints from the muon- ($\nu_\mu$) and tau- ($\nu_\tau$) neutrinos masses are still very poor, and the most stringent upper bound to date is from the $\nu_e$ mass.
-As the contributions from the scalar interactions of neutrinos and light quarks are only part of the corrections to the total neutrino masses, we have the following constraint
+Although our effective neutrino mass formulas apply to neutrinos of all flavors, we merely focus on the electron neutrino $\nu_e$, for which the constraints from the muon- ($\nu_\mu$) and tau- ($\nu_\tau$) neutrinos masses are still very poor, and the most stringent upper bound to date is from the $\nu_e$ mass.
+As the contributions from the scalar interactions of neutrinos and light quarks are only part of the corrections to the total neutrino masses, we have the following constraint:

-For the effective Dirac $\nu_e$ mass, we will use the $90\%$ CL upper bound from KATRIN collaboration~\cite{KATRIN:2024cdt}:
+For the effective Dirac $\nu_e$ mass, we will use the $90\%$ CL upper bound from KATRIN Collaboration~\cite{KATRIN:2024cdt}: